yashu1wwww/Youtube-Auto-Feedback/README.md

 # Youtube-Auto-Feedback-
 Youtube Auto Feedback using python

+# If Having Error Like
+Handle Is Invalid
+Then Fork It...

 Replace the 10th and 11th lines with "Enter your email" and "Enter your password" respectively in the script.

 Replace the 26th line with "Print the text received from the server."